csc-training/summerschool/prerequisites.md

-# Background knowledge material
+# Prerequisite Knowledge

-To get most of the summer school, it is expected to have basic working knowledge on Linux and C, C++, or Fortran.
+To get most of the summer school, it is expected to have basic working knowledge on Linux and C or C++ (MPI and OpenMP modules of the school can also be completed optionally with Fortran instead of C or C++).
 You can use this document to check the expected knowledge and prepare before the summer school starts.

 Feel free to contact the course organizers if you have any questions.

 ## Linux and command line shell